 Ways to Book Your Appointment

-Please call between 8.30am to 11.00am for appointments & home visits, and 10am onwards for general advice and test results.
+Please call between 8.30am to 10:30am for appointments & home visits, and AFTER 10am onwards for general advice and 2pm for test results.

 Like many other practices, this surgery is making increasing use of Nurse Practitioners to provide care for minor illness.
 Nurse Practitioners can assess, examine and diagnose patients and provide advice and treatment, including prescriptions.
 Where necessary, they will be able to liaise with a GP once an initial assessment of your condition has taken place.

 Alternatively you can speak to an online GP using this link to access the Livi app.
 For a FREE online consultation.

 All surgeries are by appointment, we have a mix of:

 - Pre-bookable Appointments: These can be booked up to 2 weeks in advance and, in response to patient feedback, we are in the process of increasing the proportion of pre-bookable appointments.

 - 24 Hour: Appointments that become available 24 hours in advance.

 - 48 Hour: Appointments that become available 48 hours in advance.